Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a managed IAM policy for the permissions required.
 Reference the IAM policy as a permissions boundary within the development team's IAM role.
 - [ ] Enable AWS Organizations Create an SCP that allows the IAM CreateUser action but that has a condition that prevents API calls other than those required by the development team.
 - [ ] Create an IAM policy with a deny on the IAMCreateUser action and assign the policy to the development team.
 Use a ticket system to allow the developers to request new IAM roles for their applications.
 The IAM roles will then be created by the security team.

-### A company had one of its Amazon EC2 key pairs compromised.
-A Security Engineer must identify which current Linux EC2 instances were deployed and used the compromised key pair.
-How can this task be accomplished?

-- [x] Obtain the list of instances by directly querying Amazon EC2 using: aws ec2 describe-instances –fi1ters "Name=key-name,Values=KEYNAMEHERE".
-- [ ] Obtain the fingerprint for the key pair from the AWS Management Console, then search for the fingerprint in the Amazon Inspector logs.
-- [ ] Obtain the output from the EC2 instance metadata using: curl http: //169.254.169.254/latest/meta-data/public- keys/0/.
-- [ ] Obtain the fingerprint for the key pair from the AWS Management Console, then search for the fingerprint in Amazon CloudWatch Logs using: aws logs filter-log-events.

 ### A Developer reported that AWS CloudTrail was disabled on their account.
 A Security Engineer investigated the account and discovered the event was undetected by the current security solution.
 The Security Engineer must recommend a solution that will detect future changes to the CloudTrail configuration and send alerts when changes occur.
 What should the Security Engineer do to meet these requirements?